Review: Adobe Lightroom Mobile Premium and what's included

 - Is Lightroom Mobile Premium worth it?

-Since I started to use Adobe Lightroom Mobile, it made my life as an iPhone photographer so much more comfortable in many ways.
+Since I started using Adobe Lightroom Mobile, it made my life as an iPhone photographer so much more easy in so many ways.
 Here are the top reasons why I have chosen Adobe Lightroom Mobile as my favorite iPhone photo editing app:

 - Lightroom Mobile supports non-destructive editing.

-So you can always undo each single or all edits no matter on which device any time, even after you closed and re-opened Lightroom.
+So you can always undo each single or all edits on any device, at any time, even after you closed and re-opened Lightroom.

 - It supports selective adjustments.

-This feature allow you to apply adjustments to only a part of your photo.
-I need and use this a lot, and it works great with Apple Pencil on iPad.
+This feature allows you to apply adjustments to only a part of your photo.
+I need and use this a lot, and it's really convenient to use with Apple Pencil on iPad.